gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 If you check the code you can see that we connect to the Spark Master and get a session on the "spark cluster", available through the `spark` variable.
 The Spark Context is available as variable `sc`.

-First, execute `spark.version` in another shell to show the Spark version in place.
+Now, execute `spark.version` in another shell to show the Spark version in place.

 Also execute a python command `print ("hello")` just to see that you are executing python.

 ![Alt Image Text](./images/jupyter-execute-cell.png "Jupyter Execute cell")

-You can use Jupyter to perform the workshop.
+You are now setup to use **Jupyter** for performing the workshop.

 ## Working with Spark Resilient Distributed Datasets (RDDs)